Module 1: Introduction to privacy program management

-The IAPP offers two distinct testing modes—event-based paper-pencil testing and test center computer-based testing.
-Exam content is identical regardless of mode.
-Candidates may register for both paper-pencil testing and computer-based testing via the IAPP website.
-For computer-based testing, the candidate will be provided a website link from which they can schedule their exam with one of our partner testing centers.
-Once your computer-based exam is scheduled, you will receive an exam reservation confirmation email that includes exam day details, including location, time and any building security procedures and a personal exam activation code.
+The IAPP delivers the exam through computer-based testing.
+The IAPP delivers this exam through computer-based testing.
+Candidates may register for computer-based testing via the IAPP website.
+Once registered, the candidate will be provided a website link from which they can schedule their exam with one of our partner testing centers.
+You are allowed two and a half hours (150 minutes) to complete the CIPP/E exam with 90 items.
+Once your exam is scheduled, you will receive an exam reservation confirmation email that includes exam day details, including location, time and any building security procedures and a personal exam activation code.
 Keep this reservation confirmation email; you will need to present it at the testing center.
 Your exam cannot be activated without this code.

 For those candidates who wish to undertake an additional period of study after completion of the course, the IAPP offer a simple methodology to book and schedule the associated exam.
 Simply follow guidance provided at https://iapp.org/certify/certification-process/